lavanet/docs/docs/chains/starknet-chain/starknet-node.md

 Inspect your output!
 Once `current_block_num` and `highest_block_num` are the same, you've accomplished sync.

-## Run the Indexer
+## Run the Indexer  🏃

 ```bash
 /indexer/indexer.sh
 ```

-## Do a Test Transaction
+## Do a Test Transaction 💸

 As part of the Starknet documentation, it is recommended that you perform a test transaction to verify all the levels of Starknet are working and valid.

 ```bash
 https://book.starknet.io/chapter_4/node.html#layer_4_transport_layer
 ```

+That's it !
+You're ready to serve RPC!

-## 3. Apply to our Provider Incubation Program 📋
+## Apply to our Provider Incubation Program 📋

 In our current state of Testnet, there is an additional stage to pass through before you can become a provider on the Lava Network.
-Please fill out the [application form](https://lavanet.typeform.com/to/ORi3A13v?utm_source=becoming-a-lava-provider-for-celo&utm_medium=docs&utm_campaign=celo-pre-grant) for our Provider Incubation Program.
+Please fill out the [application form](https://lavanet.typeform.com/to/ORi3A13v?utm_source=becoming-a-lava-provider-for-starknet&utm_medium=docs&utm_campaign=starknet-pre-grant) for our Provider Incubation Program.
 Feel free to drop a line in our [Discord](https://discord.gg/UxujNZbW) once you’ve completed this step!

-## 4. Setup your Provider on Lava Network 🌋
+## Setup your Provider on Lava Network 🌋

-Once you’ve been accepted - to set up your provider on the Lava Network, you can refer to the [provider setup documentation](https://docs.lavanet.xyz/provider-setup?utm_source=running-a-celo-rpc-node&utm_medium=docs&utm_campaign=celo-pre-grant) available elsewhere in our docs.
+Once you’ve been accepted - to set up your provider on the Lava Network, you can refer to the [provider setup documentation](https://docs.lavanet.xyz/provider-setup?utm_source=running-a-starknet-rpc-node&utm_medium=docs&utm_campaign=starknet-pre-grant) available elsewhere in our docs.
 This should provide you with the necessary information to configure and operate your provider node.